Uria Simango: Political dissidence

 The triumvirate did not last; Simango was expelled from the Central Committee in November 1969, and Samora Machel and Marcelino dos Santos assumed total control.
-In April 1970, Simango left for Egypt where, with other dissidents like Paulo José Gumane (Frelimo's founding Deputy General Secretary), he became a leader of COREMO, another small liberation movement.
+In April 1970, Simango left for Egypt where, with other dissidents like Paulo Gumane, FRELIMO's founding Deputy General Secretary, he became a leader of COREMO, another small liberation movement.

 After the Portuguese Carnation Revolution in 1974, Simango returned to Mozambique and established a new political party, the National Coalition Party (PCN), in the hope of contesting elections with FRELIMO.
-He was joined in the PCN by other prominent figures of the Liberation movement and the FRELIMO dissidents: Paulo Gumane and Adelino Gwambe (also a founder member of FRELIMO), Father Mateus Gwengere and Joana Simeao.
+He was joined in the PCN by other prominent figures of the liberation movement and the FRELIMO dissidents: Father Mateus Gwengere, Joana Simeão, and FRELIMO founding members Paulo Gumane and Adelino Gwambe.

 FRELIMO opposed multi-party elections.
 The post-1974 Portuguese government handed over sole power to FRELIMO and Mozambique gained its independence on 25 June 1975.
-Samora Machel and Marcelino dos Santos took over as its first President and Vice-President.
+Machel and dos Santos took over as its first president and vice-president.
 Graça Machel was appointed as Minister of Education and Joaquim Chissano as Minister of Foreign Affairs.
 Uria Simango was arrested and forced to make a 20-page public confession on 12 May 1975 at the FRELIMO base in Nachingwea, recanting and requesting re-education.
+He was then obliged to read it aloud in front of thousands of FRELIMO fighters.
+Simango's confession includes claims, accusing colleagues of being agents of Portuguese secret services, and of involvement in Mondlane's murder.
+These "confessions" are no longer seen as credible, even among the present Mozambican leadership.

 Simango and the remainder of the PCN leadership never regained freedom.
-Simango, Gumane, Simeao, Gwambe, Gwengere and others were all secretly executed at some undetermined date during 1977-1980.
-Neither the place of burial nor manner of their execution have ever been disclosed by the authorities.
-Simango's wife, Celina Simango, was also separately executed sometime after 1981, and no details or dates for her death are on public record in her case either.
+Simango, Gumane, Simeao, Gwambe, Gwengere and others were all secretly executed at some undetermined date during 1977–1980.
+Simango's wife, Celina Simango, was separately executed sometime after 1981, but there are no details or dates for her death on public record.
+Neither the place of burial nor manner of their executions have ever been disclosed by the authorities, though scholar Phillip Rothwell believes Simango was killed in October 1979 and speculates his death was to prevent him from being used as a figurehead by other rebel groups such as RENAMO.
+In 2005, dos Santos reaffirmed the executions, calling Simango and the other dissidents "traitors against the Mozambican people."

-From the late 1970s, a bloody insurgency by RENAMO (Mozambique National Resistance) plunged the country into a devastating civil war.
-RENAMO was initially formed by the Rhodesian regime, but from 1980, in its most brutal phase, was sponsored by the Apartheid regime of South Africa: the insurgency in the 1980s was associated with widespread atrocities against civilians.
-Economic collapse and famine ensued, worsened by drought in the early 1980s.
-Following the death of Samora Machel in 1986, Joaquim Chissano gradually steered Mozambique back to a peace accord with RENAMO in 1992 and the restoration of democracy.
-Multi-party elections were finally held in 1994, twenty years after Simango's ill-fated PCN opposition party.

-Simango's public recantation

-Following his arrest (and abduction from Malawi) Simango was obliged to read out a 20-page forced public recantation in front of thousands of FRELIMO fighters.
-Simango's confession includes claims, accusing colleagues of being agents of Portuguese secret services, and of involvement in Mondlane's murder, which are no longer seriously credited, even among the present Mozambican leadership.

-Mozambique's lost opposition

-The exact circumstances and motivation for the wholesale liquidation of the PCN in the late 1970s and early 1980s has never been officially investigated by the post-1994 Mozambican authorities.